sense-i-co/dynamic-docusaurus/static/dynamic/README.md

 section.

-Overall, this extension effectively allows for PHP pages to be embedded within the default Docusaurus page layout and be accessed in the same way as normal (static) pages, from the navigation bar.
+Overall, this extension effectively allows for PHP pages to be embedded within the default Docusaurus page layout and be accessed, in the same way as normal (static) pages, from the navigation bar.

 ## Installation
 To install the extension, simply copy the entire `dynamic/` folder into the `static/` directory of